 Blogging Resources – Website Setup, Hosting, Optimization, etc.

 When I started this blog in April 2014, I have never built a website or blogged before.
 After lots of research, I decided on a self-hosted wordpress site using Genesis Framework and Foodie Pro Theme , and I could not be happier with it!
 It’s a great feeling knowing your site has some of the best designed structures to support it.Foodie Pro Theme has a great dashboard where you can customize fonts, colors and preview it right there, see screen capture below.

 When I first started my blog, I was not sure if it would last so I wanted to keep the hosting cost small.
 When my blog started to get over 120k monthly views by the 7th month, and it was sooo sloooooow to load, I switched to Site5 hosting , and my site instantly got so much faster.
 The Site5 team goes above and beyond to help me optimize my site so I am still able to keep the hosting fees at only $12 a month with their HostPro Turbo plan even with growing page views!

-Update 1/2016: I have switched to Synthesis hosting about 8 months ago.
-My monthly traffic grew to 350k, and Synthesis has been the fastest hosting I have experienced, with almost no down time!
+Update 5/2017: I have switched to Studiopress Sites hosting.
+My monthly traffic grew to 800k, and Synthesis has been the fastest hosting I have experienced, with almost no down time!
 Their service is top notch too.
-I can grow my traffic to 600k/month, and still pay less than $100 each month, which is unreal.
+I pay about $35 each month.

 Site optimization is something we should all keep in mind from day one. ( I did not!)
 Optimize your images to 72 dpi for web display ( see next section on photos) will reduce the size significantly.
 Reduce the number of plugins to only what you really need. (still working on that!
 I’m a plugin junkie! ) The W3 Total Cache free plugin is great at optimizing site performance.